itsektionen/songlist/README.md

 The front matter is contained by one line with `---` each before and after the section.
 Possible fields in the front matter are:

 - `title`, the name or title of the song **(required)**
+- `alternativeTitles`, a list of alternative names or titles of the song
 - `author`, information about the person or persons who wrote the lyrics of the song
   - `name`, the name of the person or persons who wrote the lyrics of the song
   - `event`, the event for which the song was made